engineblock/engineblock/docs/metrics.md

-## TestClient Metrics
+## EM Metrics

 If you like to have all of your testing data in one place, then you may be interested in reporting your measurements to a monitoring system.
-For this, test client includes a [Metrics Library](https://github.com/dropwizard/metrics).
+For this, EM includes a [Metrics Library](https://github.com/dropwizard/metrics).
 Graphite reporting is baked in as the default reporter.

 In order to enable graphite reporting, use